gear-foundation/gear-wiki/docs/developing-contracts/state.md

 # Store data

-Persistent data of the Gear smart contact is stored in the same way as in a classic program and does not require initialization of the external storage.
+Persistent data of the Gear smart contract is stored in the same way as in a classic program and does not require initialization of the external storage.

 ```rust
 // describe state structure